sciai-lab/covid-if-annotations/README.md

 <img src="./img/outlines.png" alt="Cell Outlines" style="width: 70vw; min-width: 330px;">

-The red  channel in the raw data corresponds to the virus-marker overlay, but we chose to also show it separately because it's so important for the infected/control decisions.
+The red  channel in the raw data corresponds to the virus-marker overlay, but we chose to also show it separately because it's so important for the infected/non-infected decisions.

-Now, **get ready for labeling**: make the infected-vs-control overlay visible and active (click on the eye and also somewhere else on the rectangle with the "infected-vs-control" words.
+Now, **get ready for labeling**: make the infected-vs-non-infected overlay visible and active (click on the eye and also somewhere else on the rectangle with the "infected-vs-non-infected" words.
 You should now see this layer high-lighted.
 Go to the topmost 4 buttons and activate the "mouse" one as shown here:

 <img src="./img/mouse_active.png" alt="Mouse" style="width: 70vw; min-width: 330px;">